martindevans/martindevans.me/_posts/2013-04-16-Finite-State-Machines-(Are-Boring).md

 ![Finite State Machine](/assets/FiniteStateMachine2.png)

 Oh God, what happened here?
 This is a slightly more interesting AI, but even this one is missing some pretty vital parts.
-E.g. If you throw a grenade an AI making coffee he will totally ignore it, so you need to add more connections from basically every node to dive for cover if a grenade is sighted.
+E.g. If you throw a grenade at an AI making coffee he will totally ignore it - you need to add more connections from basically every node to dive for cover if a grenade is sighted.
 If the enemy is no longer in sight after dropping snacks the AI will be confused, so you need to add a connection there to "search cautiously".
 Once again there's no way back from combat to patrolling so we need another connetion there.
-If we wanted to add in little things like AIs meeting each other mid patrol and exchanging some small we'd need a whole load of states to handle seeing each other, stopping, talking *and* all the extra conenctions for what happens if they see a grenade/enemy while doing all this.
+If we wanted to add in little things like AIs meeting each other mid patrol and exchanging some small talk we'd need a whole load of states to handle seeing each other, stopping, talking *and* all the extra conenctions for what happens if they see a grenade/enemy while doing all this.
+Now imagine what would need to be done to add another weapon type into the game (e.g. a flash bang grenade), or a special enemy type (e.g. one who can only be taken down by specialised weaponry).

-What I'm trying to get at here is that FSMs might *seem* like a good way to create AIs, because the game designer retains complete control, but actually they're terrible because the designer retains _complete control_ of _every action the AI will ever make_ which is loads more control than we really want.
+What I'm trying to get at here is that FSMs might *seem* like a good way to create AIs (because the game designer retains complete control) but actually they're terrible because the designer retains _complete control_ of _every action the AI will ever make_ which is loads more control than is really practical.

 ## Why Would You Tell Me About Such A Dreadful Way To Design AI?